kvineet002/Kriti2024/README.md

 # Collampus

-Welcome to My Awesome Tech Community Website!
+Welcome to Awesome Tech Community Website!
 This platform is designed to connect tech enthusiasts, share knowledge, collaborate on projects, and stay updated with the latest trends in the tech industry.

 ## Features